syodly/Inference-Optimization/README.md

    keywords: Response Length Prediction, Sequence Scheduling, Static Batching

-   Motivation: Unknown response lengths cause severe padding and redundant computation when requests with different generation lengths are placed in the same static batch.
+   Motivation: 1) Static batches must wait for the longest response, causing padding and redundant computation.
+2) Response lengths are unknown before generation, making length-aware batching difficult.
+3) Prediction errors may leave unfinished requests and delay the entire batch.

-   Design: Fine-tune Vicuna-7B to predict response lengths, group requests with similar predicted lengths, and use failure collection and variable batch sizes to handle prediction errors.
+   Design: 1) Fine-tune Vicuna-7B with LoRA to predict the maximum response-length interval.
+2) Sort requests by predicted lengths and group similar requests into micro-batches.
+3) Use Failure Collection and Recomputation (FCR) to isolate and reprocess underestimated requests.
+4) Use Variable Batch Size (VBS) to assign larger batches to shorter responses.

    Result: Improves throughput from 1.22 to 2.27 samples/s on Alpaca, achieving an 86% improvement over conventional batching.